fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 ![Change Name](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Create%20a%20Data%20Structure/Images/Change_Name.PNG)

 You can change the order of the variables by dragging and dropping them.
+If you cannot drag a variable click _Save_ and try again.

 A variable can be deleted from a structure by clicking on the trash button.